dcalde11/EGR314DonDataSheet/docs/03-Component-Selection/Component-Selection.md

 | Easy to install | Detects either pole |

 ### Selected Sensor
-- **Component:** AS5600L-ASOM
+- **Component:** AS5600L-ASOM (00x36) and AS5600-ASOM (00x40)
-- **Rationale:** SMT package, I2C interface, sufficient resolution (12-bit) for vehicle motion/speed detection, easy implementation, cost-effective ($3.20/unit).
-This sensor also integrates smoothly with our MCC I2C setup and allows for quick debugging using standard libraries.
-Its robustness ensures stable readings even in a compact 3D motion sensing setup.
+- **Rationale:** I needed to use two different sensors because rewriting their slave address was not possible, even with the use of a MOSFET.
+However, this setup allows for more controlled readings since there will be no communication conflicts between the sensors and the ESP32.
+Both sensors have high enough resolution to provide adequate response time in gathering the degrees of rotation around the Z-axis.
+Each sensor is positioned to represent either pitch or yaw.

 ---

 ## 2. Power Regulation